prahaladbelavadi/bitcoin-scene/README.md

 ## Objective

     * To understand the beauty of Blockchain that Bitcoin has brought to us.
-    * To understand the basic working of the blockchain in general.
+    * To understand the basic working of the Blockchain in general.
     * To understand the working of a cryptographic wallet.
     * To understand how consensus works

 ### References:
 * [bitcoin.org](bitcoin.org)

     An open crowd sourced source of information and reference filled with numerous bitcoin core developers' insights and working.

 * [electrum.org](./electrum.md)

     Released under MIT license, Electrum is a bitcoin wallet application that works on Windows, Android, OSX and Linux.

 * [Choosing your wallet](https://bitcoin.org/en/choose-your-wallet):